thomadha/gr2336/README.md

 - compile with `mvn compile` (after `cd javafx-template` of course)
 - test with `mvn test` (it should fail until you complete the RPN calculator)
 - run with `mvn javafx:run` (it should open, but not work properly)

+## Content
+The project is structuren into three:
+1. core
+    Here you can find the "backend" code for movie.
+This includes attributes for movie and movielist, and how these work.
+You can also find tests for the code here.
+2. docs
+    Here you can find all the documentation and illustrations of how the project works.
+It's sorted into releases
+3. ui
+    ui stands for user interface.
+Here you can find all the code for how the app interacts with the user, such as the appcontroller or the class that launched the app.
+You can also find tests for the code in ui here